Maximilian Riedel

 Stories from the Riedel Legacy

 And then came the showstopper—“shock decanting.”
 In one bold move, Maximilian flipped a bottle upside down, letting the wine crash dramatically into a decanter.
-The violent splash oxygenates the wine instantly, coaxing it open in minutes instead of hours.
-Theatrics aside, the technique is deeply practical.
+The violent splash oxygenates the wine instantly.

 Why You Should Go

-If you ever get the chance to attend a RIEDEL Wine Glass Experience, don’t hesitate.
-It’s one of those rare events that deepens your appreciation of wine in ways you didn’t think possible.
+If you ever get the chance to attend a Riedel Wine Glass Experience, take it—it’s one of those rare experiences that deepens not only your appreciation of Riedel’s artistry but also your understanding of wine itself.